xponent-dmg/pathfinder/README.md

 # Pathfinder
-A full-stack app built using **Flutter** and **Node.js** with **MongoDB Atlas** as the database.

-Pathfinder is a feature-rich application that showcases blending modern technologies to build scalable and secure apps.
+A full-stack event management mobile app built with Flutter, Node.js, and MongoDB.
+It enables users to discover, create, and register for college events with features like role-based access (User, Club Leader, Admin), interactive map-based navigation, event filtering, and real-time updates.

 ## Tech Stack
 ### Frontend